Home

 2. Make your presentation appear to be a struggling, injured bait fish.

 There will be some really "BIG" Bass caught this Fall.
-I hope you are one of the lucky fishermen to "nail" one!
+I hope you are one of the lucky anglers to "nail" one!

 Please, practice "catch and release" so that big Bass will help produce more of the same!